-Often in poly relationships, one person may be dating or considering dating another person who is already part of an existing couple.
-Sometimes, one person may be considering dating both members of an existing couple.
-It's quite common for polyamorous people to begin new relationships while already in a relationship; this is, after all, the nature of polyamory.
+So you're thinking about dating someone who is already part of an existing couple.
+Or, maybe you're considering dating both members of an existing couple.
+It’s quite common for polyamorous people to begin new relationships while already in a relationship; this is, after all, the nature of polyamory.

-- If any of the people concerned are bisexual, it's important for that person to be completely up-front about it, and about the expectations (if there are any) of sexual or emotional intimacy.
+If any of the people concerned are bisexual, it’s important for those people to be completely up front about it, and about the expectations (if there are any) of sexual or emotional intimacy.

 Sometimes, when a person who self-identifies as “bisexual” begins dating someone in an existing relationship, there may be an expectation that he or she should be sexually or romantically involved with everyone in that existing relationship.
 This kind of expectation, especially if it’s unspoken, can create all sorts of tension.
 If the couple expects the romantic relationship to include both of them, but the person entering the relationship does not, it’s particularly important that everyone understands everyone else’s intentions clearly.
 If you’re interested in one member of the existing couple, but not both of them, say so.
 Likewise, if you are interested in both members of an existing couple, say so.
 By defining the parameters up front about who you expect to be intimate with, you can avoid a lot of grief down the road.

 Be very skeptical of couples who say things like “We only want someone who will date both of us” or “We expect someone to have the same feelings for both of us.”
 It’s generally neither reasonable nor possible to expect relationships with two different people to develop at the same rate and in the same way; there are many people who try to make this happen, but it very rarely works.
 This combines two of the most common poly mistakes—trying to force relationships to fit a predefined shape, and expecting different relationships to develop the same way—into one.